RobinLloydMiller/EGP-410/README.md

    DeanLib is currently built for Win32 Debug.

 #Program Controls
-F - Add a unit with Wander and Flee behavior relative to the player according to assignment specifications.
-S - Add a unit with Wander and Seek behavior relative to the player according to assignment specifications.
+I - Adds five units with boids steering behavior in the center of the screen.
 D - Deletes a random unit that is not the player.
-When no non-player units are left the game closes.
+When no non-player units are left the game closes when this key is pressed.
 Left Click - Player moves towards the mouse location.
 The mouse cursor is replaced by x:y coordinates on screen.
-I - Toggles display of debug properties in left corner of the screen.
+Z - Toggles display of debug properties in left corner of the screen.
 The black text is the property currently selected.
 + - Increases value for all units on screen.
 - - Decrease value for all units on screen.
 Value cannot drop below 0.
 V - Select Max Velocity control.
 R - Select Reaction Radius control.
 A - Select Max Rotational Velocity control.
 M - Select Max Acceleration control.
+C - Select Cohesion steering weight control.
+S - Select Separation steering weight control.
+A - Select Alignment steering weight control.
+CTRL + S - Saves the current weight configuration to a text file called save_data.txt in the project directory.

 ESC - Closes the game.

+#Save File
+The save file is formatted as follows:
+1 //The weight of alignment
+1 // The weight of cohesion
+1.25 //The weight of the separation

+Each number is read as a floating point number and the newline is used to separate the different weight values If this file exists on the start up of the program than the numbers in the file will be default weights for the steering behaviors
+If a valid number is not provided for any of the weights than default values will be used

 #[GitHub Link] (https://github.com/theMagicDunky/EGP-410)